nichite/nichite.github.io/_posts/2022-03-05-the-best-bionic-arms-are-barely-usable.md

 But in reality:

-### Advanced bionics keep losing to body-powered prosthetics in competitions
+### Advanced bionics keep losing to body-powered prostheses in competitions

 Ever heard of the [Cybathlon](https://cybathlon.ethz.ch/en)?
 It's a pretty new competition, a sorta part-athletics-event-part-tech-expo, with races in categories ranging from powered wheelchairs to exoskeletons to brain-computer interfaces to--you guessed it--prosthetic arms.

-Any type of prosthetic, bionic or otherwise, is allowed.
-And in 2016, with dozens of teams competing with the newest bionic arms from all over the world, _the decisive winner was a man wielding a simple body-powered hook[^5]_.
+Any type of prosthesis, bionic or otherwise, is allowed.
+And in 2016, with dozens of teams competing with the newest bionic arms from all over the world, _the decisive winner was a man wielding a simple body-powered hook[^4]_.

 ![Bob Radocy, winner of the 2016 Cybathlon, holding his medal with his prosthetic.](/assets/images/posts/cybathlon_2016.jpg){:
 .align-center}